Skip to Content

 Do you love playing the board game Clue, in which you have to solve a murder that happens while the suspects and victim are in one confined location?
 Or escape rooms where you must solve riddles and find clues to unlock the room before a timer goes off?
-Both of these fun games embody the concept of locked room mystery books!
+Both of these fun games embody the concept of locked room mysteries!

 Three tilted book covers, center image black cover with yellow text reading Agatha Christie and a rope